Resoulance/EPJ_Tauschboerse/README.md

 # [Core]
 * Login
 * In possession / owned item list  (when there are several matches: first match? list? based on what can the user choose? )
 * ??
-Is it possible to exchange non-dublicates?
+Is it possible to exchange non-duplicates?
 By user request -> optional?
 (Bei Panini klebt man die Bilder ein und somit kann man die Bilder nicht mehr weitertauschen)
 * 1 - 1 Tausch

 # [Optional]